Obstetrician Gynecologist

 What are the pros/cons of an IUD (mirena) and can it make becoming pregnant difficult once removed?

-Asked by kikibird over 11 years ago
+Asked by kikibird about 12 years ago

 The Mirena IUD is a wonderful option for contraception in the appropriate patient.
 The benefits are the ease of use (not having to remember to take a pill each day), and the menstrual benefits (periods are scant to none).
 There are not many significant disadvantages.
 The insertion process can be briefly uncomfortable (but tolerable for most women).
 In the first 3-6 months after insertion, you may have irregular spotting that can be a nuisance, but will eventually resolve.
 There are no implications on future fertility- once the IUD is removed, it is safe to conceive within 2-3 months, and it will not have any effect on your ability to conceive.
 In someone who develops a sexually transmitted infection such as chlamydia or gonorrhea while the IUD is in place, the IUD needs to be removed and the patient needs to be treated with antibiotics.
 Untreated pelvic infections can lead to infertility due to scarring of the fallopian tubes.
 Therefore it is important for all women, whether they have an IUD or not, to protect themselves from sexually transmitted infections.